Director: Christopher Nolan

 The bad: As you would expect from a Christopher Nolan masterpiece, the build up of the movie is excruciatingly slow, with Batman sightings few and far between.
 It is perfectly fine if you’re a fan of Nolan’s Batman films, but if this is your first Bat flick, you’ll lose interest and most probably threaten to quit 90 minutes into the movie.
 Also, we find Anne Hathaway a little unconvincing as Catwoman.
 Sure, she undoubtedly looks extremely hot in that catsuit, but she lacks the cattiness everyone would expect from a Catwoman.

-Final words: The one movie that you’ve been waiting for is here, folks!
+The one movie that you’ve been waiting for is here, folks!
 Christopher Nolan caps off an amazing superhero film trilogy with arguably one of the best – if not the best – superhero movies ever made.
 The cast, the acting, the action sequences, the unexpected plot twists and the soundtrack gels perfectly together.
 And in typical Nolan style, he’ll make you go “What the hell just happened in there?” by the time you leave the cinema.
 ‘The Dark Knight Rises’ is Nolan’s Rachmaninoff's Third, and the perfect ending to the perfect superhero trilogy.